Synthesizing Forestry Images Conditioned on Plant Phenotype Using a Generative Adversarial Network: Related Work

 \subsection{Applications in Agriculture}

-In \cite{KRMW2022}, the authors presented a comprehensive overview on the application of deep learning techniques in plant phenological research over the past few years --- which indicates that most of the literature studied classification (e.g., phenological stages) and segmentation tasks (e.g., flower or fruit segmentation, counting buds, flowers and fruits, presence of species etc.) based on plant imagery using Convolution Neural Networks (CNNs).
-Lee et al. utilized CNN to better represent the features of leaf images for the identification of plants \cite{LEE2017}.
-Cao et al. predicted leaf phenology of DB forests in terms of leaf growing dates after start-of-growing season in a year from PhenoCam images using CNN \cite{CSJLX2021}.
-In \cite{US2017}, the authors developed a deep learning based platform, known as Deep Plant Phenomics, to accelerate image-based plant phenotyping.
+In \cite{KRMW2022}, Katal et al. presented a comprehensive overview of the applications of deep learning techniques in plant phenological research.
+This review highlighted that majority of studies focused on classification tasks (e.g., identifying phenological stages) and segmentation tasks (e.g., detecting flowers or fruits, counting buds, flowers and fruits, identifying the presence of species) based on plant imagery using Convolution Neural Networks (CNNs).
+Lee et al. leveraged CNN to extract better feature representations of leaf images for plant identification \cite{LEE2017}.
+Cao et al. used CNN to predict leaf phenology of deciduous broadleaf (DB) forests, estimating leaf growing dates from PhenoCam images based on the start-of-growing season in a year \cite{CSJLX2021}.
+Ubbens et al. developed a deep learning-based platform, ``Deep Plant Phenomics'', to accelerate image-based plant phenotyping \cite{US2017}.
+Logeshwaran et al. proposed Agro Deep Learning Framework (ADLF), which leverages deep learning models for precision agriculture to address crop management challenges \cite{LSK2024}.